-Forxiga is indicated in adults for the treatment of insufficiently controlled type 2 diabetes mellitus as an adjunct to diet and exercise
+Dapagliflozin tablet is indicated in adults and children aged 10 years and above for the treatment of insufficiently controlled type 2 diabetes mellitus as an adjunct to diet and exercise

 - as monotherapy when metformin is considered inappropriate due to intolerance. - in addition to other medicinal products for the treatment of type 2 diabetes.